-Subclinical endometritis refers to inflammation of endometrium in the absence of clinical signs of the disease (Sheldon et al., 2006).
-Treatment of cows with subclinical endometritis using antibiotics resulted in inconsistent recovery rate, emergence of microbial resistance and reduced innate uterine defence mechanism by poor phagocytic activity of PMN cells (Sarkar et al., 2006).
-Hence, an alternative therapy by using natural substances as a means of activation of natural uterine defence mechanisms gains importance.
-Immunomodulator such as non-pathogenic E. coli LPS could be effective and an alternative approach to antibiotics which can act as a potent chemo-attractant to clear uterine infections in repeat breeder cows (Singh et al., 2000).
-Dysfunction of cell immunity coexisting with SE may be the main factor causing uterine inflammation resulting in substantial changes in subpopulation of immune cells in cows with subclinical endometritis (Dash et al., 2019).
-E. coli LPS are the new approach to treat subclinical endometritis which will eliminate infection by enhancing both humoral and cellular immunity through proliferating body components such as lymphocytes, neutrophils, monocytes, humoral antibodies and PMN cells (Chauhan and Singh, 2001).
+Subclinical endometritis (SE) refers to inflammation of endometrium in the absence of clinical signs of the disease (Sheldon et al., 2006).
+Treatment of cows with SE using antibiotics resulted in inconsistent recovery rate, emergence of microbial resistance and reduced innate uterine defense mechanism by poor phagocytic activity of PMN cells (Sarkar et al., 2006).
+Hence, an alternative therapy by using natural substances as a means of activation of natural uterine defense mechanisms gains importance.
+Immunomodulator such as non-pathogenic Escherichia coli LPS, could be an effective alternative approach to antibiotics which can act as a potent chemoattractant to clear uterine infections in repeat breeder cows (Singh et al., 2000).
+Dysfunction of cell immunity coexisting with SE may be the main factor causing uterine inflammation resulting in substantial changes in subpopulation of immune cells in cows with SE (Dash et al., 2019).
+E. coli LPS administration is an approach to treat SE which would eliminate infection by enhancing both humoral and cellular immunity through proliferating body components such as lymphocytes, neutrophils, monocytes, humoral antibodies and PMN cells (Chauhan and Singh, 2001).
+Hence the work was designed to study the effect of LPS in cows affected with SE.